joesustaric/trunk-hub-byo/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Changelog
+This project uses a CHANGELOG.md file to keep track of changes.
+Based on the [Keep a Changelog](https://keepachangelog.com) format.

 ## Useful commands

 * `npx cdk bootstrap aws://<acc-number>/<region>` bootstrap